Brand Names: Noroxin

 Call your doctor at once if you have any of these serious side effects:

 - diarrhea that is watery or bloody;

-- confusion, hallucinations, tremors, feeling restless or anxious, unusual thoughts or behavior, feeling light-headed;
+- hallucinations, tremors, feeling restless or anxious, unusual thoughts or behavior, seizure (convulsions);

 - numbness, burning, pain, or tingly feeling in your hands or feet;